Azure-Samples/communication-services-authentication-hero-csharp/docs/test-tools/generate_aad_token_manually.md

-# Manually generating AAD Token to test secure ACS Authentication Server Sample Apis
+# Manually generating Azure Active Directory Token to test secure ACS Authentication Server Sample Apis

 **Note:** The `<client app id>` is the application id of the client app registration (`auther-server-sample-webClient`) referred in the below requests.
 The client app in those requests generally refers the client app registration.
 You can get the `<tenantid>` from the app registration overview page as well.